Animal Cell Parts, Functions

 Cell Envelope & External Structures of Animal Cells

 - Glycocalyx: Some animal and protozoan cells have this sticky outer layer anchored to the plasma membrane.
 Gycocalyces help animal cells stick to each other and protect cells from dehydration.
-This layer is not present in cells that have a cell wall, such as plants, algae and fungi.
+This layer is not present in eukaryotic cells that have a cell wall, such as plants, algae and fungi.

 - Cilia and flagella: Constructed of microtubules covered with plasma membrane (analogous to an arm or leg bone covered in skin), these external appendages, present in some animal cells, aid in cell movement and in moving materials around the outside surface of the cell.